VladislavZh/TopoHyperDrive/README.md

 ## Project Structure

-The directory structure of new project looks like this:
+The directory structure of a project:

 ```
 ├── .github                   <- Github Actions workflows